EricThomson/ctdai/docs/week2.md

 ## Learning Outcomes
 By the end of this week, students will be able to:

-- Explain what retrieval-augmented generation is and why it's useful (cost savings comopared to increasing context window).
+- Explain what retrieval-augmented generation is and why it's useful (cost savings compared to increasing context window).
+- Explain the difference between retrieval and generation
-- Build a basic document ingestion and chunking pipeline
+- Understand how to build a basic document ingestion and chunking pipeline
 - Compute vector embeddings of text using a transformer-based model
 - Store and query embeddings using Postgres (or Supabase) + pgvector
 - Retrieve relevant documents and use them to prompt an LLM
 - Distinguish grounded responses from hallucinations based on source reference
-- Explain the difference between retrieval (finding relevant chunks) and generation (answering questions based on them)
 - Swap in their own documents and fine-tune retrieval behavior

-Note: the distinction between *retrieval* and *generation* is foundational.
-Retrieval locates relevant pieces of text; generation creates a coherent answer based on those pieces.

 ## Resources
 - [AWS: What is RAG?](https://aws.amazon.com/what-is/retrieval-augmented-generation/)